Peeragogy/Peeragogy.github.io/practice.md

 People are often very attached to their own projects and priorities and don’t have a sense of how their initiatives can benefit from connection and relationship.
-Many projects die because the cost of [c2] is too high.
+Many projects die because the cost of **Reinventing the Wheel** [c2](http://c2.com/cgi/wiki?ReinventingTheWheel) is too high.

 #### Solution